bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 ### Areas for improvement ###
 * Make it so the the multi-exp cores do not have to be a power of two.
 * Allow for number of cores in a kernel to be read from host.
+* Multiplier improvements
     * Pipeline multiplier to get a higher frequency.
+    * We implemented a basic Montgomery multiplication without any FPGA optimizations so that it would be compatible with existing solvers.
+We could get around ~20% improvement by using Barrets algorithm or modifying bit width to remove the final check and subtraction.
+    * Implement a redundant bit system through the Multiplier.